-Combine seasoning packets from ramen noodles, sugar, oil, vinegar and water in large bowl.
+Combine seasoning packets from ramen noodles, sugar, oil, vinegar and water in a large bowl.
 Stir until sugar is dissolved.
 Add slaw.
 Crumble ramen noodles and add to slaw mixture; toss to coat.
 Stir in peanuts and sunflower seeds just before serving.

-You should let this sit in the refrigerator a couple hours before serving (tastes better that way), but it still tastes great right after you make it.
+You should let this sit in the refrigerator a couple of hours before serving (tastes better that way), but it still tastes great right after you make it.